The World of Suzie Wong (film): Plot

-One of Suzie's customers, Ben, offers to make Suzie his mistress, and she accepts in order to make Robert jealous.
-When Ben reconciles with his wife, he asks Robert to break the news to Suzie.
+Suzie accepts her client Ben's (Michael Wilding) offer to be his mistress to make Robert jealous.
+When Ben reconciles with his wife, he asks Robert to tell Suzie the news.
 She is so hurt by the rejection that Robert finally admits he loves her and asks her to stay with him.

 Soon the couple is living together in the hotel, with Robert painting more enthusiastically than ever.
-He begins to grow curious, however, about Suzie's daily absences, and one morning, follows her up a hillside path to a small house, where he finds her visiting her infant son, whom she has kept hidden.
+Curious about Suzie's daily absences, he follows her up a hillside path to a small house.
+He finds Suzie visiting her baby son, whom she has kept secret.
 Robert accepts the child.

-When his paintings fail to sell, Robert finds himself facing financial difficulties, and both Kay and Suzie offer to give him money, but his pride will not let him accept.
-When Suzie pays his rent and offers to resume working as a prostitute to help him, he drives her away in a fit of anger.
+Robert faces financial difficulties when his paintings fail to sell.
+Both Kay and Suzie offer him money, but he refuses.
+When Suzie pays his rent and wants to resume working as a prostitute to help him, he angrily drives her away.
 Robert quickly regrets his actions and spends days searching for Suzie.
-Kay tells Robert that one of his paintings of Suzie sold in London.
-Robert reveals that he has lost Suzie, and Kay, misunderstanding, assures him he can find another model, and pursues Robert herself, only to be spurned by him.
+Meanwhile, Kay informs Robert that a portrait of Suzie has sold in London.
+Robert reveals that he has lost Suzie.
+Kay, misunderstanding, says he can find another model; she romantically pursues Robert but he rebuffs her.

-Robert finally finds Suzie waiting for him outside the hotel.
-She asks him to help her retrieve her son, who is in danger due to the heavy rains.
-Robert and Suzie force their way up the hillside, only to discover that Suzie's son has been killed in a landslide.

-After the temple ceremony for her son, Robert asks Suzie to marry him, and they leave the temple together.
+Robert finds Suzie waiting outside the hotel.
+She asks for his help to retrieve her son, who is in danger due to the heavy rains.
+Robert and Suzie force their way up the hillside house, but the baby has been killed by a landslide.
+After the funereal temple ceremony for her son, Robert asks Suzie to marry him.
+She agrees.